stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

              | otherwise        = show n

 ```
-For simplicity we will test a simple function `fizzbuzz` that replaces multiples of 3 with Fizz and multiples of 5 with Buzz.
+For simplicity we will test a simple function `fizzBuzz` that replaces multiples of 3 with Fizz and multiples of 5 with Buzz.
 In case that a number is a multiple of both it replaces the number with FizzBuzz.
 Before moving on with testing, let's review some of `hspec-golden` [documentation](http://hackage.haskell.org/package/hspec-golden-0.1.0.1/docs/Test-Hspec-Golden.html).

 Hspec-golden provides us with a `defaultGolden` function which creates the golden files and compares it with the Subject Under Test (SUT) output.
 It takes two parameters: